 A keratin treatment is an increasingly popular way of achieving smooth and shiny hair even when it is humid out.
-When summer comes, the hair tends to frizz up and get out of hand.
-This treatment has gained wide popularity among celebrities and mortals alike, but it turns out it might not be a great idea.
+When summer comes, hair tends to frizz up and get out of hand.
+This treatment has gained wide popularity among women, but it turns out it might not be a great idea.

 This treatment also goes by the name Brazilian blowout, Brazilian keratin treatment or a straightening treatment.
 But back in December of 2016, the Environmental Working Group together with Women’s Voices for the Earth filed a lawsuit against the Food and Drug Administration.
 It cited the agency’s “failure to protect the public from dangers associated with popular hair straightening treatment.”

 Keratin is the protein that the hair is made up of, consisting of eight amino acids.
 It plays an important role in our hair growth and hair regeneration.
 So adding more keratin to hair logically makes the hair stronger and improves the quality of damaged hair.

 Traditional keratin treatments used to contain formaldehyde, the chemical that is commonly used in building materials and in the production of household products.
 The lawsuit alleges that the FDA has done too little to protect people from this chemical, as it has been aware for years that keratin treatments can cause severe symptoms like difficulty breathing, eye irritation and nosebleeds in the stylist that is frequently exposed to it.

 So to try making keratin treatments popular again, stylists started promoting theirs as a “formaldehyde-free” treatment.
 Instead they used methylene glycol.
 However, that is not much better.
 It is simply diluted with water.
 “The use of methylene glycol is a ploy to avoid the use of formaldehyde,” said David Andrews, a senior scientist from EWG in a recent interview.